rodolfocaldeira/dotfiles/readme.md

 - `git clone git@bitbucket.org:rodolfocaldeira/dotfiles.git`
 - `cd dotfiles`
+- copy the `git/gitconfig.symlink.example` to `git/gitconfig.symlink` and add your details
 - `sh install.sh`

 The install script will symlink the files to your home directory.
+That's it you're done.

 ## Thank you